 Disposable wipes — The disposable wipes you may use for changing diapers, personal hygiene, housecleaning, and more cause major problems when flushed down toilets.
 Because they don’t break down the way toilet paper does, these wipes clog homeowner and municipal sewer pipes, put stress on community wastewater collection and treatment equipment, and cause cities to spend thousands on premature equipment repair and replacement.
 To combat the problem, the MPCA proposed legislation that would ban “flushable,” “septic safe,” or “sewer safe” labeling on disposable wipes sold in Minnesota.
 It would also require the packaging to include a “Do not flush” message.
 Learn more.

 Industries, businesses, and other privately owned facilities in Minnesota that discharge wastewater directly to lakes, streams, and wetlands must obtain permits.
-The MPCA regulates 850 industrial wastewater facilites in the state, including those for mines, wood and paper mills, food processors, ethanol and power plants, and more.
+The MPCA regulates 850 industrial wastewater facilities in the state, including those for mines, wood and paper mills, food processors, ethanol and power plants, and more.
 The industrial wastewater program also trains industry professionals and provides information and assistance to regulated parties.

 Subsurface sewage treatment systems